 Texas A&M University:

-LCM High School STEM Academy has formed a partnership with Texas A&M University to offer a veterinary science program.
+LCM High School has formed a partnership with Texas A&M University to offer a veterinary science program.
 Students who participate in this course of study will be eligible to take the state licensing exam enabling them to work in the field of veterinary science.
-LCMHS has formed new relationships with Veterinarians in our community to provide learning opportunities and internship possibilities so that our students can pursue careers in the field of Veterinary Medicine.
+LCMHS has formed relationships with Veterinarians in our community to provide learning opportunities and internship possibilities so that our students can pursue careers in the field of Veterinary Medicine.